Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

-We used the LIDC-IDRI dataset for lung lesion malignancy classification.
+\paragraph{LIDC-IDRI} For the the first study, we} used the well-known LIDC-IDRI computed tomography dataset for lung lesion malignancy estimation~\cite{armato2015data,armato2011lung,clark2013cancer}.
 The data was preprocessed in accordance with prior work by Nibali et~al.~\cite{nibali2017pulmonary}.
 Lesions were extracted as axial slices at 64\,x\,64 pixels using bilinear interpolation and represented a window of 45\,x\,45\,mm in world coordinates around the lesion's midpoint.
 Only lesions with at least three radiological annotations were used, assuming a lesion with a median malignancy rating above three to be malignant and below benign.
 As in Nibali et~al.~\cite{nibali2017pulmonary}, samples with a borderline malignancy rating of three were discarded to enforce separability.
 The resulting data set contained $772$ samples with 348 positive and 424 negative samples.
-70\,\% of the data were used for training (236/301), 30\,\% as test set (112/123).
+70\,\% of the data were used for training and validation (236/301), 30\,\% as test set (112/123). { \paragraph{BreastMNIST} Secondly, we used the BreastMNIST dataset from Yang et al.~\cite{yang2020medmnist}.
+BreastMNIST is part of MedMNIST, a standardized, diverse and lightweight data collection for model evaluation in a medical setting.
+It consists of 780 breast ultrasound images with or without signs of malignant lesions.
+In this study, the dataset is used to show the applicability of our approach to another medical imaging modality.
+The original training, validation and test splits were used, resulting in 624 samples for training and validation (456 positive/168 negative), and 156 samples for testing (114/42).
+Each sample has a resolution of 28\,x\,28 pixels which was nearest neighbor-padded to 32\,x\,32 pixels for an easier handling in the model architecture.} { \paragraph{CIFAR-10} Thirdly, we employed the CIFAR-10 dataset from Krizhevsky et al.~\cite{krizhevsky2009learning} consisting of 50,000 images for training and validation, and 10,000 images for testing with a resolution of 32\,x\,32 pixels.
+The dataset consist of 10 different classes, where each class is represented by 5,000/1,000 images for training and validation, or testing, respectively.
+As our approach is explicitly tailored to binary classification tasks, we created two subsets based on the most difficult 1-vs-1 class decisions which turned out to be cats-vs.-dogs and cars-vs.-trucks, as shown in Sec.~\ref{Quantitative_Results}.}